What does a recreational therapist do?

 Recreational therapists can expect a median annual salary of $47,940.

-The Bureau of Labor Statistics expects employment of recreational therapists to grow much faster than average.
-With a large aging population, recreational therapists are needed to help seniors maintain a healthy, active lifestyle.
+The Bureau of Labor Statistics expects employment of recreational therapists will continue to grow at an average pace.
+With a large aging population, recreational therapists are needed to help seniors maintain healthy, active lifestyles.
 Older people are more likely to experience health conditions or injuries that may benefit from recreation therapy.
 There is also a growing need for recreational therapists to work with veterans.